Co-sleeping (sleeping in the same bed with your baby) is not recommended.

 What your baby needs

-Give your baby lots of eye contact and talk to him often.
+Give your baby lots of eye contact and talk to her often.

 Hold, cradle and touch your baby a lot.
 Skin-to-skin contact is important.
-You cannot spoil him by holding or cuddling him.
+You cannot spoil her by holding or cuddling her.

 Read to your baby every night.